 Darold Knowles, a left-handed reliever whose 16-year career spanned three decades, is best known for a World Series record that may be tied but will never be broken.
 He is the only pitcher to appear in all seven games of a World Series, accomplishing that feat with the 1973 Oakland A’s.
-Knowles did not yield a run in 6⅓ innings in that Series while bookending saves in Games One and Seven.
+Knowles did not yield an earned run in 6⅓ innings in that Series while bookending saves in Games One and Seven.

 “It’s kind of my claim to fame,” said Knowles.
 “The amazing thing to me is that it’s been 40 years and no one else has ever done it.”1